 79-year-old Joan Turcotte motto is this: “If you rest, you rust.”
-That’s why she’s kicking up her heels instead of kicking the bucket, ready to leave senior housing in New Hampshire for her new Ford transit camper.
+That’s why she’s kicking up her heels instead of kicking the bucket, ready to leave senior housing in New Hampshire for her new Ford Transit camper.

 “A couple years ago I moved into a senior citizens complex and I realized I need to be active,” she said.
 “There aren’t many activities here and the people aren’t active, so I thought: I need to get outside and do things.
 I need a new car.
 Then I decided to get a van and glamp it up.”

-Her Ford Transit camper
+How she built her Ford Transit camper van

 At first, Joan’s family wasn’t too thrilled about her plan to travel in her Ford transit camper conversion.
 She has four children, and one of her son’s said: “Mom, you’re too old.”

 But she told him this: “How old would I be if I didn’t do this?
 My age is old but I don’t feel old.
 I feel perfectly capable of driving myself around the country.
 It’s going to be a great adventure!
 Eventually, I got them on my side.”